Reading Time: 4 minutes

-A few years ago I went in search of the best men’s after shave lotion and moisturizer.
+A few years ago I went in search of the best men’s face lotion and moisturizer.
 Many guys aren’t into extended grooming and care for themselves, myself included.
 I happen to be fair skinned and get sunburned pretty easily.
 So, if I could find one product to put on in the morning after shaving and get some sun protection throughout the day, that would be a winner to me.

-How Do You Define Best Men’s Moisturizer?
+How Do You Define Best Men’s Face Lotion?